SPAROntologies/sparontologies.github.io/README.md

 1. CO Version IRI (`owl:versionIRI`) must be composed by the CO IRI plus `/` plus the [ISO date](https://en.wikipedia.org/wiki/ISO_8601) `yyyy-mm-dd` referring to the publication date of that particular version;
 1. CO must include an explicit reference (via `owl:priorVersion`) to its previous version, if any;
 1. CO entity IRI of each entity defined in CO (not any imported ones) must be composed by the CO IRI plus `/` plus the entity local IRI (only English alphabetic characters and numberals are admissible) defined as prescribed in the [SAMOD methodology](https://w3id.org/people/essepuntato/papers/samod-owled2016.html):
-1. Class names local to the ontology (i.e. not imported) must be capitalised (e.g. *Justification*) and adopt camel-case notation if composed of more than one word (e.g. *DescriptionOfVagueness*).
+    >Class names local to the ontology (i.e. not imported) must be capitalised (e.g. *Justification*) and adopt camel-case notation if composed of more than one word (e.g. *DescriptionOfVagueness*).
 Property names local to the ontology (i.e. not imported) must start with a non-capitalised verb and adopt camel-case notation if composed of more than one word (e.g. *wasAttributedTo*).
 Local names of Individuals must be non-capitalised (e.g. *ceo*) and dash-separated if composed by more than one word (e.g. *quantitative-vagueness*).
 1. CO must have a minimal use of domain and range constraints when possible, to permit unanticipated uses;
 1. CO may import and reuse, or should complement, well-known and well-used third party vocabularies, e.g. DC Elements, FOAF, SKOS, FRBR;
 1. CO must be released according to an open access license compatible with the [Creative Commons Free Cultural Works guidelines](https://creativecommons.org/share-your-work/public-domain/freeworks);
 1. CO must be rendered human-readable in HTML (e.g. produced by means of [LODE](http://www.essepuntato.it/lode) or [Widoco](https://github.com/dgarijo/Widoco));
 1. CO should be accompanied by one or more explanatory diagrams (e.g. in [Graffoo](http://www.essepuntato.it/graffoo) or [VOWL](http://vowl.visualdataweb.org/))
-1. CO must be available in at least three RDF formats, i.e. Turtle, RDF/XML, and JSON-LD;
+1. CO must be available in at least four RDF formats, i.e. Turtle, N-triples, RDF/XML, and JSON-LD;
 1. CO must be stored in the SPAR Ontology GitHub repository, following a precise structure so as to keep track also of its versions and evolution – see the [GitHub guidelines](#github-guidelines).
 1. CO must be described by a specific page on the SPAR Ontology website that should also include Turtle examples of usage – see the [website guidelines](#website-guidelines);
-1. The authorship of CO must be specified within the ontology itself, and the names and contact details of the authors of CO must be clearly stated on that ontology page.
+1. The authorship of CO must be specified within the ontology itself, and the names and contact details of the authors of CO must be clearly stated on the ontology in proper annotations (e.g. in comments or descriptions associated to the ontology).

 ## GitHub guidelines